heptarch/heptarch.github.io/drafts/powers.md

 so for $n = 13$ and $x = -0.3/7$, progressive terms shrink by
 $\sim 0.04$ give or take.
 So I can probably stop after a term of the size I want, in this case, the third term, which was order $\sim 0.01$.

+## An alternative
+---

+There are many ways to approach